harche/lws-gang-demo/_posts/2025-10-03-keeping-distributed-jobs-in-lockstep.md

 3. `./scripts/verify-gang-scheduling.sh` (grabs PodGroup fields and events for receipts)
 4. Optional cleanup: `./scripts/cleanup.sh`

-You can also poke through the live resources with `kubectl get podgroups -n gang-demo` or `kubectl describe podgroup gang-constrained-0-d646fdf98 -n gang-demo` to watch Volcano flip PodGroups from `Inqueue` to `Running`.
+You can also poke through the live resources with `kubectl get podgroups -n gang-demo` or `kubectl describe podgroup <pod-group-name> -n gang-demo` to watch Volcano flip PodGroups from `Inqueue` to `Running`.

 ---